idfy-io/docs/signature/get-started.md

 # Digital signatures quickstart

-Securely collect signatures from your customers for your contracts and agreements, onboarding documents etc.
+Securely collect signatures from your customers for your contracts and agreements, onboarding forms and more.

 Step 1: